Children's Assessment Unit (CAU)

 Children from birth to their sixteenth birthday referred by local GPs, Out of Hours centres, Accident and Emergency and, in some situations, midwives and health visitors are seen on CAU.
 Some children with serious and or chronic conditions have open access to the unit, when they have been authorised by their consultants.

-The CAU is located just inside the Jenny Lind Children's Hospital entrance (reception desk is on the right), on Level 2, West Block.
+The CAU is located just inside the Jenny Lind Children's Hospital entrance (reception desk is on the right and pictured below), on Level 2, West Block.
 The nearest car park is B. The area in front of the doors is for emergency ambulances only, but can be used for drop off, if your child is poorly.

 Follow the picture of the windmill which takes you to the Children's Assessment Unit.

 Click here for a location map of CAU.

 The CAU is open 24 hours a day, 365 days a year.

 There may not be much time to consider what to bring with you if your child is sick, but it is important to bring their medicines and inhalers if at all possible.
 For younger children their favourite toy or comforter would be helpful.

 Generally we see children in order of arrival, if, however, their condition warrants more immediate attention they may be seen out of order.
 We try our best to ensure that your child is seen by a nurse within 15 minutes and a doctor within an hour of arrival.
 However there might be times when this is not possible.
 Our experienced children's nurses will often be able to initiate appropriate treatment before the doctor sees you.